multitudes/oldmultitudes.github.io/_posts/2019-04-09-Some Swift tips for beginner and intermediate.markdown

 ---
 layout: post
-title:  "Some Swift tips for beginner and intermediate"
+title:  "Some Swift for beginner and intermediate"
 date:   2010-05-23
 categories: iOS, developer
 comments: true